 About

-Prior to Williams, in April 2022 Dr. García became the inaugural Director for Diversity, Equity, and Inclusion Faculty and Staff Development at the Harvard Graduate School of Education.
+Before Williams, Dr. García was the inaugural Director for Diversity, Equity, and Inclusion Faculty and Staff Development at the Harvard Graduate School of Education.
 She joined HGSE in June 2021 as the first Senior Instructional Coach for Anti-Racist Pedagogy, as part of that institution’s Anti-Racist Teaching and Advising initiative, and in October 2021 was appointed as Associate Director for Diversity, Equity, and Inclusion.
+She became director in April 2022.

 Dr. García designs and leads antibias and antiracism workshops, and has offered them virtually at The College of Wooster, Kenyon College, Northeastern University’s Graduate School of Engineering, and The Graduate Mentoring Center of the University of Indiana Bloomington’s Graduate School, among others.

 From January 2019 to May 2021, she served as the first Chief Diversity, Equity, and Inclusion Officer at The College of Wooster.
-Reporting to then-President Sarah R. Bolton, she was responsible for leading the college’s efforts to realize its commitments to become more diverse, and to create a truly welcoming, equitable, and inclusive campus culture.
-In that capacity, she also served on the Five Colleges of Ohio Diversity Deans and Officers Committee, as part of the larger Ohio Five Academic Mission Committee.
-Her work included designing and implementing a faculty mentoring program; instituting a program of equity advisers for all faculty and many staff searches; developing a policy and process for reporting incidents of bias; and, working with faculty to mandate antiracism and antibias training for all academic departments and programs.
+Reporting to then-President Sarah R. Bolton, she led the college’s efforts to realize its commitment to becoming more diverse and creating a truly welcoming, equitable, and inclusive campus culture.
+In that capacity, she also served on the Five Colleges of Ohio Diversity Deans and Officers Committee as part of the Ohio Five Academic Mission Committee.
+Her work included designing and implementing a faculty mentoring program; instituting a program of equity advisers for all faculty and many staff searches; developing a policy and process for reporting incidents of bias; and working with faculty to mandate antiracism and anti-bias training for all academic departments and programs.

 Ivonne M. García, Ph.D.